Official Website of the

 Now, as a seminarian of the Diocese of Little Rock, and I have continued to dive deeper into the mystery of Jesus’ great love for me.
 I have grown greatly in my understanding of what it means to follow the call of the Lord and lay down my life for him.

-Recently, I focused especially on growing in acceptance of my own weaknesses and surrendering them to the mercy and healing power of God.
+I have learned to accept my own weaknesses and surrender them to the mercy and healing power of God.
 As I have done this, I have become more acutely aware of the movement of the Holy Spirit in my life as he works to conform my heart ever closer to the Sacred Heart of Jesus.